Yesterday Liu et al. 2017 reported on

-Distinct from the holotype, the new specimen has a deep robust tail with deep chevrons (Fig. 5) as in Litorosuchus (Fig. 6), also from China, but from higher strata.
+Distinct from the holotype, the new specimen has a deep robust tail with deep chevrons (Fig. 5).
 They all share a common ancestor in one of the highly variable Macrocnemus specimens (Fig. 7).
 The toes of the new specimen are more asymmetric.
 The neck probably has more vertebrae (several are lost, but note the longest ones are NOT at the base of the neck in the holotype).
 Unfortunately little more can be said with so much of the mother lacking at present.
 We’ve already seen a Chinese Tanystropheus similar to, but not identical to the European Tanystropheus.
 We can imagine even greater variation within the available gamut of the present sparse fossil evidence.

 It really is too much